gandharvk422/agi/README.md

 Our course is meticulously structured to provide you with a comprehensive understanding of AGI:

-* **Introduction to AGI:** Begin with the basics, unraveling the concept of AGI, its historical evolution, various approaches, and the formidable challenges it presents.
+* <b><a href="01.
+Introduction to AGI/">Introduction to AGI:</b></a> Begin with the basics, unraveling the concept of AGI, its historical evolution, various approaches, and the formidable challenges it presents.

-* **Pathways to AGI:** Explore the foundational technologies that pave the way to AGI, including machine learning, natural language processing, and computer vision.
+* <b><a href="02.
+Pathways to AGI/">Pathways to AGI:</b></a> Explore the foundational technologies that pave the way to AGI, including machine learning, natural language processing, and computer vision.

-* **Robotics & Other Approaches:** Investigate the role of robotics and alternative approaches in AGI development.
+* <b>Robotics & Other Approaches:</b> Investigate the role of robotics and alternative approaches in AGI development.

-* **Challenges to AGI:** Navigate the hardware, software, data, and ethics challenges, equipping yourself with the knowledge to overcome AGI's hurdles.
+* <b>Challenges to AGI:</b> Navigate the hardware, software, data, and ethics challenges, equipping yourself with the knowledge to overcome AGI's hurdles.

-* **The Different Types of AGI:** Differentiate between Narrow AI, General AI, Strong AI, and Superintelligence, gaining insights into the diverse AI forms.
+* <b><a href="03.
+The Different Types of AGI/">The Different Types of AGI:</b></a> Differentiate between Narrow AI, General AI, Strong AI, and Superintelligence, gaining insights into the diverse AI forms.

-* **The Different Levels of AGI:** Progress through AGI levels, from basic task performance to human-like cognition, as we demystify the stages of AGI development.
+* <b><a href="04.
+The Different Levels of AGI/">The Different Levels of AGI:</b></a> Progress through AGI levels, from basic task performance to human-like cognition, as we demystify the stages of AGI development.

-* **The Future of AGI:** Dive into the potential benefits, risks, and ethical implications of AGI, envisioning the future shaped by AGI's emergence.
+* <b><a href="05.
+The Different Applications of AGI/">The Future of AGI:</b></a> Dive into the potential benefits, risks, and ethical implications of AGI, envisioning the future shaped by AGI's emergence.

 ## Course Structure